stefank1995/AspnetMicroservices/README.md

 ![image](https://github.com/stefank1995/aspnet-microservices/assets/132662524/89040a82-85fb-47b8-81f4-e7bdc0432a72)

 ### Microservices Architecture
 Microservices architecture is an approach to designing and building software applications as a collection of loosely coupled, independently deployable services.
-This architectural style offers numerous benefits that can enhance the development, deployment, scalability, and maintainability of software systems.
+This architectural style offers numerous benefits(but also drawbacks) that can enhance(or slow down) the development, deployment, scalability, and maintainability of software systems.
 This apps architecture is shown below:
 ![MicroservicesApp](https://github.com/stefank1995/aspnet-microservices/assets/132662524/68d392d5-4471-41e0-8282-557923e5c46f)